Marin-MK/odl/README.md

 <li>zlib (1.2.11 used)
 </list>

-If using ILMerge to merge your libraries, only old.dll and SDL2-CS.dll can be merged together.
+If using ILMerge to merge your libraries, only odl.dll and SDL2-CS.dll can be merged together.